Florian Alt

 Florian Alt (born 30 April 1996 in Gummersbach) is a German Grand Prix motorcycle racer.
 He currently competes in the Endurance FIM World Championship aboard a Yamaha YZF-R1.
 He was the 2012 Red Bull MotoGP Rookies Cup champion.
 He has previously competed in the IDM Superbike Championship, where he was runner-up in 2016 and 2017, the CEV Moto2 Championship, finishing runner-up in 2014 and the IDM 125GP Championship.

-In 2020 he will be returning on the IDM Superbike 1000, racing for Team Wilbers-BMW-Racing in a BMW S 1000 RR.
+In 2020, Alt was returning on the IDM Superbike 1000, racing for Team Wilbers-BMW-Racing in a BMW S 1000 RR.

+In 2022, Alt won the Bol d'Or 24 hour endurance race together with teammates Erwan Nigon und Steven Odendaal on a Yamaha R1.
+In the same year he finished a career best of third in the Endurance World Championship.